 - Bias can occur at all the different stages.

-All we can talk about here is the best practice that we follow.
+All we can talk about here is the best practice in building a team that we follow.
 UX studio has experimented a lot before we found our own ideal UX team structure.

 - We eliminate the pain of information transfer between separate UX- and UI-responsibles, leaving enough time for research.